 Balance Disorder Treatment is also one of condition that we treat to people.
 It is very common; you are not alone.
 75% of Americans older than 70 years are diagnosed as having “abnormal” balance.

-But what is balance?
+But what is Balance Disorder Treatment?

 Balance is the ability to maintain your body position over your feet.
 In simple terms, it is your ability to not fall.
-Balance is subdivided into “static balance” when you are stationary, and “dynamic balance” when you are moving.
+Balance Treatment is subdivided into “static balance” when you are stationary, and “dynamic balance” when you are moving.

 Do not confuse poor balance with dizziness (the sensation of spinning).
 They are often used interchangeably but are in fact distinctly different.

 Balance is a complex system.
 For ideal function balance requires input from the vestibular system within the inner ear, vision, sensation, and a strong muscle system.
 Over the years people generally become reliant on one system while others deteriorate.
-Every balance case is unique and everyone has different goals.
+Every balance disorder Treatment case is unique and everyone has different goals.